-4. Foundation Expenditures and Financial Transactions.
+4. Foundation Expenditures and Financial Transactions:

-- a.
-Signature Authority.
-The Foundation designates the Foundation Treasurer as the individual with signature authority for the Foundation in all financial transactions with the University.
-The Foundation may supplement or change this designation with written notice to the University; provided, however, in no event may the person with Foundation signature authority for financial transactions with the University be a University employee nor a "Loaned Employee" as that term is used in this Agreement. - b.
-Expenditures.
-All expenditures of the Foundation shall be (1) consistent with the charitable purposes of the Foundation, and (2) not violate restrictions imposed by the donor or the Foundation as to the use or purpose of the specific funds. - 5.
-University Report on Distributed Funds.
+- c.
+Signature Authority: The Foundation designates the Foundation Treasurer as the individual with signature authority for the Foundation in all financial transactions.
+The Foundation may supplement or change this designation with written notice to the University; provided, however, in no event may the person with Foundation signature authority for financial transactions be an University employee. - d.
+Expenditures: All expenditures of the Foundation shall be (1) consistent with the charitable purposes of the Foundation, and (2) not violate restrictions imposed by the donor or the Foundation as to the use or purpose of the specific funds.

+5. University Report on Distributed Funds:

 On a regular basis, which shall not be less than annually, the University shall report to the Foundation on the use of restricted and unrestricted funds transferred to the University.
-This report shall specify the restrictions on any restricted funds and the uses of such funds. - 6.
-Transfer of University Assets to the Foundation.
-No University funds, assets, or liabilities may be transferred directly or indirectly to the Foundation without the prior approval of the State Board except when: - a.
+This report shall specify the restrictions on any restricted funds and the uses of such funds.

+6. Transfer of University Assets to the Foundation:

+No University funds, assets, or liabilities may be transferred directly or indirectly to the Foundation without the prior approval of the State Board except when:

+- e.
 A donor inadvertently directs a contribution to the University that is intended for the Foundation in which case such funds may be transferred to the Foundation so long as the documents associated with the gift indicate the Foundation was the intended recipient of the gift.
-In the absence of any such indication of donor intent, such funds shall be deposited in an institutional account, and State Board approval will be required prior to the University's transfer of such funds to the Foundation. - b.
-The University has gift funds that were originally transferred to the University from the Foundation and the University wishes to return a portion of those funds to the Foundation for reinvestment consistent with the original intent of the gift. - c.
-The institution has raised scholarship funds through an institution activity and the institution wishes to deposit the funds with the Foundation for investment and distribution consistent with the scholarship nature of the funds. - d.
-Transfers of a de minimis amount not to exceed \$10,000 from the institution to the Foundation provided such funds are for investment by the Foundation for scholarship or other general University support purposes.
-This exception shall not apply to payments by the institution to the Foundation for obligations of the institution to the Foundation, operating expenses of the Foundation or other costs of the Foundation.
+In the absence of any such indication of donor intent, such funds shall be deposited in an University account, and State Board approval will be required prior to the University's transfer of such funds to the Foundation. - f.
+The University has gift funds that were originally transferred to the University from the Foundation and the University wishes to return a portion of those funds to the Foundation for reinvestment consistent with the original intent of the gift. - g.
+Transfers of a de minimis amount not to exceed \$10,000 from the University to the Foundation provided such funds are for investment by the Foundation for scholarship or other general University support purposes.
+This exception shall not apply to payments by the University to the Foundation for obligations of the University to the Foundation, operating expenses of the Foundation or other costs of the Foundation. - h.
+The transfer is of funds raised by the University for scholarship or program support and the funds are deposited with the affiliated foundation for investment and distribution in accordance with the purpose for which the funds were raised.